BeanstalkFarms/Beanstalk-Governance-Proposals/bip/ebip/ebip-10-fix-bean-well-convert.md

 ## Solution

-Upgrade Beanstalk to only allows Converts up to (2).
+Upgrade Beanstalk to only allow Converts up to (2).

 All changes were reviewed by Cyfrin.